gyloh9210/checkbox-test/readme.md

+# How to setup
-## docker-postgres
+## 1. docker-postgres
+1. go to `docker-progress` folder
-- run `docker compose up` to boot the postgres container
+1. run `docker compose up` to boot the postgres container
+1. create a database, called `checkbox`

-## express-backend
+## 2. express-backend
-- run `npn run dev` to start
+1. go to `express-backend` folder
+1. run `npm install` to install dependencies
-- run `npm run migrate` to start the schema initialization
+1. run `npm run migrate` to start the schema initialization
-- run `npm run seed` to seed test data
+1. run `npm run seed` to seed test data
+1. run `npn run dev` to start the server

+If you encountered db connection issues:
+1. Make sure you have already created a database in postgress and named it `checkbox`
+2. Make sure db credentials between `docker-postgres/docker-compose.yml` and `express-backend/.env` are matched

 #### Folder structure
 - controllers - determine what response to send back, validate payload and control data transmission to a model